 The lightest and smallest self-inflating sleeping pad we tested, the Therm-A-Rest ProLite falls a little short in the warmth and comfort departments.

 At 3, the ProLite has the lowest R-value of the women's sleeping pads we tested.
 We recommend this pad for 3-season camping as long as the temperatures don't drop too low.
-We would not recommend sleeping on snow with the ProLite, but if you want to extend the season of this pad, you could supplement its warmth by pairing it with a foam pad such as the Therm-a-Rest Ridge Rest SOLite.
+We would not recommend sleeping on snow with the ProLite, but if you want to extend the season of this pad, you could supplement its warmth by pairing it with a lightweight foam pad.

 Compared to standard non-inflatable foam pads like the Therm-A-Rest Z Lite Sol, the ProLite is a definite step up in comfort.
 Our testers found it to be relatively comfortable; however, it is only one inch thick and is the thinnest inflatable air mattress we tested.
 It is also slightly narrower than the Therm-a-Rest Trail Lite - Women's even though the specs say they are both 20 inches wide.
 The most comfortable pad we tested was the REI AirRail Plus Women's, which is a whole 3 inches wider and is super cushy.

 The ProLite shines in this category.
 Though it is the lightest inflatable pad we tested, it is also one of the most durable.
 It features a burly 70 Denier fabric on its bottom, making it much tougher than the NeoAir XLite's fragile 30 Denier bottom.
 A testament to its durability is that one tester used the women's ProLite for her entire thru-hike of the Pacific Crest Trail, and she never had to patch it once.
 The new ProLite is a darker red color and shows dirt less than previous models.